Williams-Mystic Ocean & Coastal Studies

 Enrollment Information

 Every year a few students apply and are selected for the 12 College Exchange.
 Students first apply through the Guarini Institute by the February 1st application deadline.
-After February 1st, Guarini Institute staff will review applications and make acceptance decisions.
-Students will be notified of their acceptance decisions on March 1st.
+After February 1st, Guarini Institute staff review applications and make acceptance decisions.
+Students are notified of their acceptance decisions on March 1st.

 Successful applicants who are accepted and commit to the program will receive a nomination from the Guarini Institute.
 Applying for an exchange program involves two steps: if you receive a nomination from the Guarini Institute you will also need to complete the host institution's application, which is administered and reviewed by the host institution.
 The host institution makes the final acceptance decision.
 The Guarini Institute will provide further instructions on this second step to students after they are accepted and commit to a program.